vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 The command also builds the `test` and `benchmark` stanzas altogether.

-I personally don't experience any issues with the GHC environment files, so I create them by default with the `--write-ghc-environment-files=always` option.
+I personally don't experience any issues with GHC environment files, so I create them by default with the `--write-ghc-environment-files=always` option.
 On the contrary, this option saves me when I am working with `doctest`.
-`doctest` requires having environment files in order to function properly.
+`doctest` requires environment files in order to function properly.
-Otherwise, it produces weird errors, which is not that easy to resolve and spot the problem of the _env_ files in there:
+Otherwise, it produces weird errors, which are not that easy to resolve and spot the problem of the _env_ files in there:

 ```haskell